 MOD F/33A20/4

-5.495 Additional allocation: in France, Greece, Monaco, Montenegro, Uganda, Romania and Tunisia, the frequency band 12.5-12.75 GHz is also allocated to the fixed and mobile, except aeronautical mobile, services on a secondary basis.
-(WRC-15)
+5.495 Additional allocation: in Greece, Monaco, Montenegro, Uganda, Romania and Tunisia, the frequency band 12.5-12.75 GHz is also allocated to the fixed and mobile, except aeronautical mobile, services on a secondary basis.
+(WRC-19)

 Reasons: It is no longer necessary to refer to France in this footnote.